 If you're caring for someone who's had a stroke, learn how to get the support you need while helping them make progress.

 Find out as much as you can about your loved one's condition.
 Ask questions at the hospital and doctor's office.
 Get familiar with their treatment plan and medicine.
 Take notes.

 At home, organize their daily medical needs.
 Make a list of medications and bring it to all appointments.
 Daily and weekly pill cases can help you keep track, or check out apps that help you stay organized.

 Build a Team

 "Keep a close relationship with your primary care physician and any coordinators," says Heather Duggan, RN, stroke coordinator for the Danbury Hospital/New Milford Hospital Primary Certified Stroke Center in Connecticut.

-Your loved one, his doctors, and you are partners in his care.
+Your loved one, their doctors, and you are partners in their care.
 Talk about what happens next.
 Make decisions as a team.
 Keep family and close friends in the loop.

 Be Ready for an Emergency